Foil being applied and the finished results

 Offering a metallic finish over fine or larger areas, foil blocking creates something special.
 You can select matt or gloss foils in gold, silver or other colours and, optionally, make the foiled area stand out with blind embossing.

-Our foil blocking is normally laser compatible and suitable for laminated and coated surfaces as well as uncoated.
+Our foil blocking, or sometimes known as hot foil printing, is normally laser compatible and suitable for laminated and coated surfaces as well as uncoated.

 Its mechanical precision gives you an uncannily accurate portrayal of the subject.